Generic Name and Formulations:

 Confirm diagnosis.
 Exclude underlying cardiovascular disease, supervise 1st dose, and consider monitoring ECG in patients with likelihood of unrecognized coronary disease (eg, postmenopausal women, men over age 40, hypertension, hypercholesterolemia, obesity, diabetes, smokers, strong family history).
 Discontinue if disturbances in cardiac rhythm occur.
 Rule out vasospastic reaction before receiving additional doses.
 Monitor cardiovascular function in long-term intermittent use.
-Overuse may lead to exacerbation of headache (medication overuse headache).
+Medication overuse headache: detox may be needed.
 Hepatic dysfunction.
 Monitor BP.
 Elderly.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Selective 5-HT1B/1D receptor agonist.

 MAOIs (type A), methysergide, other ergotamines, other 5-HT1 agonists: see Contraindications.
 Serotonin syndrome with SSRIs, SNRIs, TCAs, MAOIs; discontinue if suspected.
 Absorption and half-life increased by cimetidine.